 One particular issue that many hardware startups don’t consider is the life-cycle of their products.
 You will inevitably see a rise and fall in the market demand for your product.
 Marketing can help increase the height and length of this demand curve but inevitably there will be bigger and better products that come about.
 Whether your product sales outlook looks strong for 6 months or 3 years… investors want to know and be convinced you know what you’re talking about.

 Speaking of the life-cycle of your product… let’s talk about your growth strategy.

 Investors are looking at the margins, they’re looking to see if your business is scaleable or if it’s just today’s new fad.
+Implementing an effective financial plan is essential for growing businesses looking to get investors on board.
+Increasingly, businesses are opting to use intelligent financial modeling software solutions like Synario to help them find their way through an uncertain future using advanced insight and analytics.
+The powerful tool is quickly becoming a favorite amongst some of the top businesses and organizations around.
 Just like retailers, investors like hearing that you’re continually developing new products, accessories for your product, or promoting recurring revenue of some sort (i.e. add-ons, software subscriptions, etc).